tholian-network/stealth/browser/README.md

-The Stealth Browser is a Browser User Interface that is implemented using Web Technologies, so that it is possible to change the Browser Engine (to render everything) without problems.
+The Stealth Browser is a Browser User Interface that is implemented using Web Technologies, so that it is possible to change the Browser Engine or Web View easily.

 ## URL-Parameter Flags